BRACKETS-by-TRIAD/harbor-laravel/harbor-README.md

 * node container,
 * redis container

-## Adding harbor ##

-In order to initialize harbor to the existing project or when starting a new project (in empty folder) use `harbor add`
+This script handles the current instance.
+To create new, install or update harbor, use harbor installer.

-## Let's add some code ##
+## Let's init ##

-A) If you have an existing Laravel/Craftable project and it does not matter if it has already been initialized (.env file exists, composer was installed, ...) or not, you just have to run
+If you have an existing Laravel/Craftable project and you have not initialize this project, run

-`harbor laravel init`
+`harbor init`

-or
+which will setup some .env variables, install required packages and will run npm

 <!-- This will run:
 `cp .env.example .env`